Skip to content

 Nurse Manager / EducatorClinical leadership and training

-Is This a Good Job
+Is This a Good Job for You?
+The Right (and Wrong) Fit

 46N is a strong fit if you already want nursing, already respect the clinical seriousness of transport medicine, and want an operational edge civilian nursing jobs rarely provide.
-It is a poor fit if you want a predictable desk schedule or if the aircraft environment sounds like a side detail instead of the mission.
+It is also a good fit for nurses who want to serve without giving up clinical identity, because this career keeps you practicing real critical-care skills throughout your time in service.

 More Information